snehalpawar29/aws-3-tier-architecture-project/README.md

 Auto Scaling was configured to allow the architecture to respond to workload changes.

-The workload test was used to observe how the presentation tier responds when CPU utilization increases.
+A workload test was performed to observe the behavior of the presentation tier when CPU utilization increased.

 ```text
 Normal Workload